Sony a6000 Accessories

 This one from MegaGear offers stylish protection while not adding any extra bulk.

 It fits up to a 16-50mm kit lens or equivalent.
-(It also fits the a6300 and a6500 as well.)
+(It also fits the a6300 and a6500 with lens attached as well.)
 The Neoprene exterior is thick enough to protect the camera from minor bumps and scrapes while keeping out dust and dirt.
 It’s also water-resistant.

 If black’s not your thing, you can choose between red, blue, gray, and hot pink.
 No matter the color, this little case provides a great alternative to lugging around an entire camera bag.